 - IV.
-The Commissioner, in consultation with the Board's staff, shall specify the requirements in Section 3 that will be waived. - V. Land managers and aerial applicators shall make good faith efforts to comply with the intent of Section 3 and minimize off-target drift to Sensitive Areas. - B. When the Maine Center for Disease Control and Prevention (CDC) recommends control of disease vectors, government sponsored vector control programs are exempt from this chapter, provided that reasonable efforts are made to avoid spraying non-target areas.
+The Commissioner, in consultation with the Board's staff, shall specify the requirements in Section 3 that will be waived. - V. Land managers and aerial applicators shall make good faith efforts to comply with the intent of Section 3 and minimize off-target drift to Sensitive Areas. - When the Maine Center for Disease Control and Prevention (CDC) recommends control B. of disease vectors, government sponsored vector control programs are exempt from Sections 2C, 2D, 3B, 3C, 3D, 3E and 4 of this chapter, provided that reasonable efforts are made to avoid spraying non-target areas.